Redshift space three-point correlation function of IGM at $z<0.48$: Absorber-based statistics

 where "DDD" and "RRR" are the data-data-data and random-random-random triplet counts.
+The $\rm PE_3$ is related to the three point correlation function, $\zeta( r_{\parallel})$, by

-Similar to the two-point correlation, all the triplet counts at a certain separation $r_{\parallel}$ is normalized with total number of triplet combination.
-The three-point correlation function for each data sightlines is calculated using 1000 random sightlines.
-The distribution of random clouds along the sightlines and assignment of their $N_{\rm HI}$ values are done in a similar fashion as described earlier.
-In the bottom panel of Fig~\ref{Corrweights} and panel (b) of Fig.~\ref{Corr2} we plot three-point correlation for $N_{\rm HI}>10^{12.5}$cm$^{-2}$ clouds.
-As discussed above the weighting scheme used also improves the measurement errors of $\zeta$ (see Fig.~\ref{Corrweights}).
+where $\xi(r_1),\xi(r_2)$ and $\xi(r_3)$ are the two-point correlations for arm lengths joining the three points considered for three-point correlation \citep[see Eq.
+18 and 20 of][]{peebles1975}. } Similar to the two-point correlation, all the triplet counts at a certain separation $r_{\parallel}$ is normalized with total number of triplet combination.
+The $\rm PE_3$ and $\zeta$ for each data sightlines is calculated using 1000 random sightlines.
+The distribution of random { absorbers} along the sightlines and assignment of their $N_{\rm HI}$ values are done in a similar fashion as described earlier. { The three-point correlation is also computed in logarithmically spaced $r_{\parallel}$ bins as explained above.} In panel (b) of Fig.~\ref{Corr2} we plot three-point correlation for $N_{\rm HI}>10^{12.5}$cm$^{-2}$ { absorbers}.

-We detect significant (i.e $>3\sigma$) three-point correlation at scales below 4 Mpc (i.e line of sight velocity scales $<300$~\kms).
-At the scale of 1-2 pMpc, we have the strongest detection ($\zeta = 6.9\pm 1.3$) in three-point correlation (significant at a 5.3$\sigma$ level).
-The amplitude of the three-point correlation in this $r_{\parallel}$ bin is higher than the corresponding two-point correlation.
-Similar to two-point correlation, we see the effects of suppression due to exclusion at scales below 1 pMpc.
+{We measure positive three-point correlation (and probability excess) at scales below 4 pMpc (i.e line of sight velocity scales $<300$~\kms).
+At the scale of 1-2 pMpc, we have the strongest detection in three-point correlation (probability excess of $8.8^{+2.0}_{-1.7}$ and the corresponding three-point correlation of $\zeta = 4.8^{+2.0}_{-1.7}$ at $\sim 2.6 \sigma$ significance level).} The amplitude of the three-point correlation in this $r_{\parallel}$ bin is higher than the corresponding two-point correlation.
+Similar to two-point correlation, we see the effects of suppression at scales below 1 pMpc.
 In panel (e) of Fig.~\ref{Corr2}, we plot $\zeta$ for different $N_{\rm HI}$ thresholds for the scale 1-2 pMpc.
-While a trend of increasing $\zeta$ with $N_{\rm HI}$ is evident, the measurement errors are large at high $N_{\rm HI}$ end due to small number of high \NHI\ absorbers involved.
+While a trend of increasing $\zeta$ with $N_{\rm HI}$ is evident, the measurement errors are large at high $N_{\rm HI}$ end due to small number of high \NHI\ absorbers involved. { Our measurement of the probability excess and three-point correlation function as a function of longitudinal scale is provided in Table~\ref{Corr_Table}.